M31glx/APD-fMRI/README.md

 **Citation:** Alvand, A., et al. (2022).
 Altered brain network topology in children with auditory processing disorder: A resting-state multi-echo fMRI study. *NeuroImage: Clinical, 35*, 103139.

 ## Funding
-This study was conducted with support of [Eisdell Moore centre](https://www.emcentre.ac.nz/).
+This study was funded by [Eisdell Moore Centre](https://www.emcentre.ac.nz/) and Faculty of Science's Research fund from [the University of Auckland](https://www.auckland.ac.nz/en.html).

 # Data science behind this study